YoranBrondsema/yoranbrondsema/content/post/20191208-how-many-losses-must-i-be-able-to-stomach.md

 profit from the downturns.
 Investing at the lowest moments of a downturn accelerates recovery because you buy when prices are at its cheapest.

-**Investing a lump sum also makes you much more sensitive to the timing of your investment.** For instance, compare the average return of my portfolio for a one-off €10,000 investment for the following two 10-year periods:
+**Investing a lump sum also makes your investment much more sensitive to short-term volatility in the markets.** For instance, compare the average return of my portfolio for a one-off €10,000 investment for the following two 10-year periods:

 - May 2007 to May 2017: 5.89% (from [Backtest](https://backtest.curvo.eu/portfolio/NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQEYAWAZgHYAGGgDnYfdJYDoWATgC6ZEAEkAoixYAhAGJ0ASvIASDGrz71RoKTNl0KAVjCCuWuiLHUWzThxoatHXROlyAKgCklAWTQGYxdhUKA?periodEnd=2017-06&periodStart=2007-05))
 - February 2009 to February 2019: 12.96% (from [Backtest](https://backtest.curvo.eu/portfolio/NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQEYAWAZgHYAGGgDnYfdJYDoWATgC6ZEAEkAoixYAhAGJ0ASvIASDGrz71RoKTNl0KAVjCCuWuiLHUWzThxoatHXROlyAKgCklAWTQGYxdhUKA?periodEnd=2019-03&periodStart=2009-02))